MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ![Wide idea configuration page](~/assets/images/faq/wideidea.png)

-* Tab configuration UI should not dead-end the user experience and always provide a way for users to continue.
+## Tab configuration UI should not dead-end the user experience and always provide a way for users to continue
 A user should always be able to finish the configuration experience, even if they can’t immediately find the content they’re looking for.
 The configuration experience should provide options for the user to find their content, pin a URL, or create new content if it doesn’t exist.
 The user shouldn’t have to leave the configuration experience to create content and then come back to Teams to pin it.

 ![OneNote allows users to paste a OneNote link in case notes can not be found](~/assets/images/faq/tab-onenote-config.png)